-- In order to verify that a student meets the admissions requirements of the college, the admissions office requires that official, sealed overseas transcripts be submitted to the admissions office for review.
-If the transcript is not in English, the student must arrange for a translation.
-If the admissions office is unable to evaluate the transcript, the student will be notified and may use an evaluation agency such as WES World Education Services, ECE Educational Credentials Evaluators, or Joseph Silny and Associates at the student's expense.
+- In order to verify that a student meets the admissions requirements of the college, the admissions office requires that an evaluation agency such as WES World Education Services, ECE Educational Credentials Evaluators, or Joseph Silny and Associates verify your secondary school records.
 Either equivalency to a U.S. secondary school graduation (completion of U.S. 12th grade) or completion of the equivalent of a U.S. college degree must be shown.
+The evaluation report, along with an official copy of the transcript must be in your file by the international student deadline.
 If the student holds an associates or bachelors degree from a regionally accredited U.S. institution, an official copy of the transcript sent directly from the college to SCCC will substitute for the above.

 - Students must be able to certify the availability of $23,400 (U.S. currency) per

 each 12 month period to support their cost of tuition, fees, books, room, board, and other

 living costs while in attendance at the College.